umbraco/UmbracoDocs/Tutorials/Creating-a-Custom-Dashboard/index.md

 We need to loop through the response from the **logResource**, filter out 'saves' we're not interested in eg, Macro Saves, or DocType Saves, generally we need the entry in the log to have a nodeId and mention either Media or Content in the comment text.

-The **entityResource** then has a **getById** method that accepts the Id of the item and the entity 'type' to retrieve useful information about the entity, ie it's name and icon.
+The **entityResource** then has a **getById** method that accepts the Id of the item and the entity 'type' to retrieve useful information about the entity, ie its name and icon.

 Putting this together: